 Usually Ships in 1-5 Days

-Coming to Netflix on July 12 as a 4-part documentary series!
+Now on Netflix as a 4-part documentary series!

 “Pollan keeps you turning the pages . . . cleareyed and assured.” —New York Times

 A #1 New York Times Bestseller, New York Times Book Review 10 Best Books of 2018, and New York Times Notable Book

 A brilliant and brave investigation into the medical and scientific revolution taking place around psychedelic drugs--and the spellbinding story of his own life-changing psychedelic experiences